EsmailELBoBDev2/Chatbot/README.md

 # Chatbot
-A "smart" dumb chat bot
+A "smart" dumb chat bot that is still in develope